 Endowment funds provide long-term support for Eastern Mennonite School.
 This happens when the school accesses earnings from endowed funds that total more than $10,000.
 These funds are used to achieve the purpose of the established endowment.

-Pictured right: (l-r) Abby Garber ’23, Nancy Bok ’23, Joelle Blosser ’22, and Anna Miller ’23 created a thank you banner for a donor appreciation card.
+Pictured right: (l-r) Abby Garber ’23, Nancy Bok ’23, Joelle Blosser ’22, and Anna Miller ’23 created a thank you banner to share appreciation with our donors!

 The EMS Alumni Endowment Fund combined general class endowments into

 The combined fund balance was at $325,000 as of June 30, 2021.
 See what your class giving for all programs and funds looked like last year here.

 Lee Eshleman Memorial Fund The class of ’81 established this fund in honor of their classmate, an actor, artist, comedian and friend, who died in 2007.
 He is remembered as a person of wit, humor, sincerity, and passion.
 He challenged and inspired thousands by sharing the story of God in creative and compelling ways.
 The fund provides financial aid to students with a passion for visual and performing arts.
 Learn more about theater at EMS.

 The Multicultural Scholarship Fund was established in 2020 when Chuck Hostetter '71 provided a seed gift that EMS joined with an existing fund, The existing fund had been established in the 1990s by a fellow classmate to support Laotian immigrant students.
 Together, the gifts allowed EMS to establish the Fund which provides financial aid for students who have been underrepresented at our school historically and today.
 Read more.